kennethy/rust-lang/ch10.generic-types-traits-lifetimes/README.md

 ### Thinking in Terms of Lifetimes

-When returning a reference from a funtion, the lifetime parameter for the return type needs to match the lifetime parameter for one of the parameters.
+When returning a reference from a function, the lifetime parameter for the return type needs to match the lifetime parameter for one of the parameters.

 ### Annotations in Structs